 THE UK should not misuse its singular "Imperial Honours System" to discriminate against the citizens of one country within the multi-nation Commonwealth.
-Nor should the British Government exacerbate that discrimination by dictating to Malaysia that it restrict the eligibility criteria for their Malaysian medal for British citizens (1).
+Nor should the civil servants running the Honours System pretend that their objections to the PJM being worn by British veterans are based upon two "long standing" rules and principles.
+One first saw the light of day in 2005, one year after the PDM was announced (1)!

-OUR CASE is that permission to wear the P3M is being withheld on the erroneous grounds of double-medalling (2) and on the inappropriate grounds that the service was more than five years ago (3).
+OUR CASE is that permission to wear the PJM is being withheld on the erroneous grounds of double-medalling (2) and on the inappropriate grounds that the service was more than five years ago (3).

-- (1) The period of eligibility for British citizens has been reduced by four months and the definition of qualifying service has also been changed. - (2) HMG's primary objection to the PDM is that it produces two medals for the same service.
+- (1) The double-medal rule miraculously appeared in the Foreign Decorations Rules for the first time in November 2005. - (2) HMG's primary objection to the PDM is that it produces two medals for the same service.
 Not so.
-The scope of the PDM is wider than any British medallic award and, in any event, for 5 1/2 years in Singapore and 1 1/2 years on the Peninsula, and for many in the Royal Navy (see Admiralty Fleet Order 2460 1960), no British Medal was awarded. - (1) The spurious application of the 'more than five years ago' rule has been subtly modified specifically to deny the R3M.
+The scope of the P3M is wider than any British medallic award and, in any event, for 5 1/2 years in Singapore and on the Peninsula, and for many in the Royal Navy (see Admiralty Fleet Order 2460 1960), no British Medal was awarded. - (3) The spurious application of the 'more than five years ago' rule has been subtly modified specifically to deny the PJM.